webplatform/docs-wpd/Getting_Started/Compatibility/index.md

 * check your work back in (note any gotchas, incompleteness, or issues, and let others know that your work is done and ready for review and/or use)

-==Special instructions for the November Adobe Doc Sprint (or other doc sprints or hackathons)==
+==Special instructions for the November Adobe Doc Sprint (or other doc sprints or hackathons)== These instructions were created in order to set up the Compatibility Info update as a quick entry point for new participants to engage.
+In order to have everyone's efforts make a difference, some special attention is needed.

-* avoiding collisions (simultaneous work on the same page by two contributors) and notifying others
+* Avoiding collisions (simultaneous work on the same page by two contributors) and notifying others -- see "Avoiding edit collisions" (below).

-* updating the task spreadsheet (google doc - https://docs.google.com/spreadsheet/ccc?key=0Aoc3F7WkVTNUdGg1UnVCakExMjZBUjIxYThGdTh5X2c#gid=0)
+* updating the task spreadsheet (google doc for Nov 2012 event at Adobe SF is/was https://docs.google.com/spreadsheet/ccc?key=0Aoc3F7WkVTNUdGg1UnVCakExMjZBUjIxYThGdTh5X2c#gid=0)

+With hundreds of incomplete compatibility items flagged in WPD, there is currently only a generic task item in the tracking spreadsheet.
+You can clone/copy the row and show it as "In process" with your WPD userid, and put the topics you have done or are working on in the "Notes" field.
+If you do a single item (as your "warm-up" exercise), you can then flag it complete and move on to your next task.
+If you are going to do a bunch, try to locate the others who are doing the same and work out a way to keep up the momentum without colliding.

+One suggestion for event organizers might be to pull a list of prioritized topics to hit, and then let participants pull from the list, or have others nominate priority topics (the official report from the repo can a bit daunting, at this stage).

 ==Selecting items to update==
 {{Note|We are most interested in covering the emerging and most recent features in JS/CSS3/HTML5.
 If it was covered by Safari 1 or IE 4, the information is useful for completeness, but is not a priority.}}